 The Public Spaces Protection Order (PSPO) is enacted under powers given by the Antisocial Behaviour, Crime and Policing Act 2014.
 PSPO's are designed to prevent antisocial behaviour in our communities such as issues on streets, parks, market places and retail parks.
 Mansfield's PSPO, prohibits certain types of acts which are antisocial and or of a nuisance nature including, smoking of any kind in children's play areas and cycling through the pedestrianised town centre.
-It also asks certain acts of the community such as dog owners having to ensure that they carry dog bags when out walking their dog and we can ask for them to prove this.

 The Order which was enacted in August 2016, outlaws the use of and sale of certain drugs (formerly) known as legal highs, as well as other antisocial behaviour, including urinating, defecating or spitting in a public place.
 Under the PSPO the powers also enable authorised council and police staff to:

 - Disperse groups if they are causing (or are likely to cause) nuisance, alarm, harassment or distress to any other person in the town centre.

 - Order a person to dismount if they are cycling in the town centre.

 - Order a person to cease drinking or hand over alcohol if they are behaving in an antisocial manner.

 - Order a person to put a dog on a lead if the animal is causing or likely to cause a nuisance.

 Can you cycle in town at present?